umd-lhcb/MiniDAQ-config/README.md

 ## Install MiniDAQ frontend control software
-From the same `readout40-software` repo, pull the following submodules:
+From [4], pull the following projects:
 ```
-wincc-fwgbt
-wincc-fwhw
-wincc-fwminidaq
+wincc-fwGbt
+wincc-fwHw
+wincc-fwMiniDAQ
 ```
-the `git` command can be found in [this section](#install-minidaq).

 Now create a **new distributed project** from **WinCC OA Project Administrator**.